-Vincente and Aaron are the duo behind the amazing platformer What Lies In The Multiverse, which follows the misadventures of a young boy as he goes through the Multiverse together with his mad scientist mentor turned friend.
+Vincente and Aaron are the duo behind platformer What Lies In The Multiverse, which follows the mutliversal-misadventures of a young boy and his mad scientist friend.

-During our interview, we asked Vincente and Aaron about their interest in physics, what inspired their project, and what lives their parallel selves might be living now.
+We asked Vincente and Aaron about their interest in physics, what inspired their project, and what their parallel selves might be up to.

 How did your adventure with game development start?

 Vicente: It actually started with this game!
-It was during a year where I had a lot of free time (preparing for college), so I started to learn about GameMaker just out of curiosity.
+I had a lot of spare time while I was preparing for college, so out of curiosity I started to learn about GameMaker.

 I remember making a lot of prototypes in GameMaker - a horror game, a fighting game and, of course, an RPG.
 None of them came to fruition but I fell in love with the process.

-After watching what Vicente had in mind, I just wanted to help.
+After seeing what Vicente had in mind, I just wanted to help.

 What other games have you worked on?

-Aaron: I‘ve only worked in What Lies in the Multiverse for now, but I’ve definitely learned a lot in that short span of time.
+Aaron: I‘ve only worked in What Lies in the Multiverse, but I’ve definitely learned a lot in that short span of time.

-Vicente: Although What Lies in the Multiverse was my first game, during development I got the opportunity to work as a level designer on G.I.
+Vicente: Although What Lies in the Multiverse was my first game, I got the opportunity to work as a level designer on G.I.
 Joe: Operation Blackout with the folks at IguanaBee.

 It was a small job that only lasted a couple of months.
 After that, I continued with What Lies in the Multiverse until release.